acm-ndsu/Byte-le-2024/docs/source/game_board.rst

 Mining Interactions
 ===================

 After mining ore from a Tile, there is a chance a new piece of ore is discovered underneath!

+:gold:`NOTE:` As you move towards the center of the Quarry, the chance for Lambdium, Turite, and Ancient Tech to spawn significantly increases!

 Here's what can appear after mining specific ores:

 ===================== ==========================================
 Mined Ore             Next Generated Ore